thenayr/iamnayr.com/_posts/2013-07-21-jekyll-blog-deploys-using-mina.md

 end
 {% endprism %}

 Now anytime you are finished writing a post locally, commit and push it to github, then when you are ready for it to go live a simple `mina deploy` in your local directory will trigger the deployment to your remote server.
+The entire process typically takes under 3 seconds to run for my site.

 ##Wrapping up